+POF is one of the largest free dating websites in the world.
 The profiles on POF tend to vary in quality.
 Not a lot of people put effort into their profiles and, unlike sites like OkCupid, they aren’t really encouraged to do so.
 This means that you don’t really get to know a lot about people before you message them, and so most of your decisions will be based on looks.

 Coffee Meets Bagel